ansys/scade-design-rules/doc/source/rules/modelling/level_of_depth_of_structures.rst

 .. index:: single: Level Of Depth Of Structures

-Level Of Depth Of Structures
+Level of depth of structures
 ============================

 .. rule::